tymyrddin/blue-dfir/source/docs/notes/acquisition.md

 # Image acquisition

-Maximizing the amount of data extracted from a storage medium, minimizing the disturbance to the storage device and medium, preserving the collected evidence, and documenting the process (including errors).
+Maximizing the amount of data extracted from a storage medium, minimising the disturbance to the storage device and medium, preserving the collected evidence, and documenting the process (including errors).

 Assumptions: